Frequently Asked Questions

 How are international credentials evaluated?

-For information on how international credential credits may transfer to Cornell, please see Cornell's Courses of Study.
+For information on how international credential credits may transfer to Cornell, please review the guidelines outlined on the university Courses of Study website.

 How can I participate in the collaborative degree program with the Culinary Institute of America (CIA)?